s-macke/starflight-reverse/README.md

 }

 ```
+The code executed for a specific word has access to 4 major variables (16-Bit)

-The instruction pointer variable points to the address of the Forth "word" in memory.
-The word contains the address to the assemler code of the word and optional data.
+  * instruction pointer: This is part of a more complex function ("word") in Forth.
+It points to the address of the Forth "word" in memory.
+Can be altered by the word's code for branch and loop control.
+  * stack pointer: This is a stack machine and therefore needs a stack pointer.
+Push will put an item into stack at the top.
+Pop retrieve an item at the top of stack.
+  * word address: The first 2 byte contain the address to the x86 machine code of this word.
+Afterwards, there can be optional data such as constants, variables and arrays.
+In the above example for '+' it contains the machine code itself.
+  * code address: The x86-machine code which must be executed

 This is a space efficient encoding, but speedwise it is a catastrophe.

 ## Translation ##